koinos/koinos-contract-standards/KCSs/kcs-5.md

 #### metadata_of

 Returns the metadata of a specific NFT.
+If the metadata is empty then `URIf` must return and endpoint to retrieve the metadata.

 Protobuf definition: